Leeewy/FastMapRendering/README.md

 ## Introduction

 This is library for everyone who wants to show many markers on screen.
-We must only set variable mManyMarkers.
+You must only set a value for variable mManyMarkers.
-If we want to show only markers on screen and have faster rendering we should set it to 'true'.
+If you want to show only markers on screen and have faster rendering you should set it to 'true'.
-When we want to use normal lib, we should set it to false.
-But be carefull, all markers will be rendered, but it will be very slowly.
+When you want to use normal lib, you should set it to false.
+But be carefull, all markers will be rendered and it will be very slowly.

 ## Used libs